GEN 0

 Unstructured Ingestion

-Raw heterogeneous sports data is ingested and subjected to autonomous schema inference.
+Raw heterogeneous enterprise data is ingested and subjected to autonomous schema inference.

 Resolution